mallond/rules-status/README.md

 Why it needs to be measured,
 Who is the audience.

-In the old days of Data Processing, the end in mind was always the main onus on design.
+In the old days of Data Processing, the end in mind was always the main reason for the design - how can I say... reporting.
+You could say the "Report was King."
+Somewhere, and somehow, the UI got all the fan fare and "UI is King."
+And mindset swept the Business Analyst focus.
+A Most human, we all want to be sexy, and no doubt, that the UI is the sexiest part of what the end user sees.
+But there is more beyond sex appeal and fashion.
-You could say the "Report is King."
-Somewhere, the UI got all the fan fare.
-And people just forgot what is important.
-I belive that Data Processing is back with a vengence, and this little language called JavaScript, along with a very Data Processing centric DB, called MongoDB, will take back the effecencies, and the reason that Buesiness need Pragmatic Soutions.
+People just forgot what is important.
+I believe that Data Processing is back with a vengeance, and this little language called JavaScript, along with a very Data Processing centric DB, called MongoDB, will take back the efficiencies.

 Types of Status: